phamthanhsang-cs/phamthanhsang-cs.github.io/_posts/2024-12-28-BOTS-setup.md

  - EulaName
  - EulaUsername(*): `username` that you just created for BOTS Competitor, mine is `phamthanhsang-cs`

-We are so done now, phew ! that was a long run, right ?
+We are so done now, phew !
+That was a long run, right ?
 Let's login Splunk with your `competitor` user, mine is `phamthanhsang-cs` and then go to Capture the Flag app => Questions.

 ![BOTSV1Question](/assets/images/bots-setup/botsv1questions.png)
 _Boss of the SOC version 1 Questions, this is more or less you migh facing in your CTF Challenge_

-Let's answer a question to test if we setup our CTF game successfuly.
+Let's pick a test question to see if we setup our CTF game successfuly.

 ![AnswerTestQuestion](/assets/images/bots-setup/answertestquestion.png)
 _We are 'blue', right?_